pattonsgirl/CS3900-AppSoftwareDev/UI-UX/Assignment1.md

 ## Description

-1. Clone the assignment repository for this unit.
+1. TODO: PATCH: In your `uiux-assignments-YOURGHUSERNAME` repository, edit the file `UIUX-Assignment-1.md` in the `Assignments` folder.
 2. Create a Balsamic Cloud account - https://balsamiq.cloud/
 3. Import the balsamic starter (TODO - name) project for user flows for the WorkOrder Pro application.
 4. Use Balsamic to create user flows for the following features: